Xi Hosts Two Dozen African Leaders At Chinas Biggest Summit In Years - UrduPoint

 Xi Hosts Two Dozen African Leaders At China's Biggest Summit In Years

-Beijing, (APP - UrduPoint / Pakistan Point News - 4th Sep, 2024) Chinese leader Xi Jinping will host over two dozen African leaders at a lavish dinner in Beijing on Wednesday, kicking off the city's biggest summit in years with promises of cooperation in infrastructure, energy and education.
+Beijing, (APP - UrduPoint / Pakistan Point News - 4th Sep, 2024) Chinese President Xi Jinping hosted more than two dozen African leaders at a banquet in Beijing on Wednesday, kicking off the city's biggest summit in years with promises of cooperation in infrastructure, energy and education.

-China, the world's number two economy, is Africa's largest trading partner and has sought to tap continent's vast troves of natural resources including copper, gold, lithium and rare earth minerals.

-It has also furnished African countries with billions in loans that have helped build much-needed infrastructure but also sometimes stoked controversy by saddling governments with huge debts.

-Twenty-five African leaders have arrived in Beijing or confirmed attendance at this week's China-Africa forum, according to an AFP tally, including some whose countries face a rising risk of debt distress.
+Twenty-five African leaders have arrived in Beijing or confirmed attendance at this week's China-Africa forum, according to an AFP tally.

-The forum will kick off Wednesday evening with a family photo and a lavish dinner in the Great Hall of the People -- followed by an opening ceremony at which Xi will deliver a speech the next day.
+Xi and his wife Peng Liyuan welcomed guests as they arrived for a lavish dinner at the Great Hall of the People on Wednesday evening, live AFP footage showed.

+There was also a "family" photo of the gathered leaders and Xi will give a speech at an opening ceremony on Thursday morning.

-As of Wednesday, the Chinese leader had held talks with over a dozen African counterparts in Beijing, a tally of state media reporting showed.
+The Chinese leader had held talks with more than a dozen African counterparts in Beijing by Wednesday, a tally of state media reporting showed.

-Meeting Tuesday with Bola Tinubu, president of Nigeria -- one of China's biggest borrowers on the continent -- Xi called for great cooperation in the "development of infrastructure, energy and mineral resources", state news agency Xinhua said.
+Xi called during a meeting on Tuesday with President Bola Tinubu of Nigeria for great cooperation in the "development of infrastructure, energy and mineral resources", state news agency Xinhua said.

-And in talks with Zimbabwean President Emmerson Mnangagwa that same day, he promised cooperation in "investment, trade, infrastructure, mineral resources" and others.
+He also promised cooperation in "investment, trade, infrastructure, mineral resources" and other areas during talks on the same day with Zimbabwean President Emmerson Mnangagwa.

-He also backed Zimbabwe in its struggle against "illegal sanctions" -- imposed by the United States in response to corruption and human rights abuses by the country's leadership.

 Recent Stories